BrendenWalker/GHECSecurity/GHEC_BaselineConfig.md

 #### Codespaces

-* **Manage organization access to GitHub Codespaces**: Disabled. ìOnly public repositories within this enterprise may use GitHub Codespacesî.
+* **Manage organization access to GitHub Codespaces**: Disabled. ‚ÄúOnly public repositories within this enterprise may use GitHub Codespaces‚Äù.
 NOTE: we are blocking the creation of repositories and changing visibility, there should not be any public repositories in our Enterprise

 #### Copilot